benkwhite/PredictSeats/Readme.md

      11. $^*$`shuffle`: If set to `True`, the data loader will shuffle the data.
 If set to `False`, the data loader will not shuffle the data.
 The default is `True`.
      12. $^*$`fixed_seed`: If set to `True`, the random seed will be fixed.
 If set to `False`, the random seed will not be fixed.
 The default is `True`.
      13. $^*$`rnn_type`: The type of RNN to be used.
 The default is `LSTM`.
+     14. `hidden_dim`: The hidden dimension for the RNN.
+The default is 300.
-     14. `n_layers`: The number of layers for the RNN.
+     15. `n_layers`: The number of layers for the RNN.
 The default is 4.
-     15. `drop_prob`: The dropout probability for the RNN and the fully connected layer.
+     16. `drop_prob`: The dropout probability for the RNN and the fully connected layer.
 The default is 0.35.
-     16. $^*$`num_heads`: The number of heads for the multi-head attention layer.
+     17. $^*$`num_heads`: The number of heads for the multi-head attention layer.
 The default is 6.
-     17. $^*$`start_year`: The start year of the training data.
+     18. $^*$`start_year`: The start year of the training data.
 The default is 2004 since the data starts from 2004.
-     18. `checkpoint_file_name`: The name of the checkpoint file.
+     19. `checkpoint_file_name`: The name of the checkpoint file.
 The default is `checkpoint_x.pth`. `x` is the number of epochs.
-     19. `bidirectional`: If set to `True`, the RNN will be bidirectional.
+     20. `bidirectional`: If set to `True`, the RNN will be bidirectional.
 If set to `False`, the RNN will not be bidirectional.
 The default is `False`.
-     20. $^*$`if_skip`: If set to `True`, the model will skip the current quarter(s) and only add the scheduled seat data as input features.
+     21. $^*$`if_skip`: If set to `True`, the model will skip the current quarter(s) and only add the scheduled seat data as input features.
 If set to `False`, the model will not skip the current quarter(s).
 The default is `True`.
-     21. $^*$`if_feed_drop`: If set to `True`, the model will add dropout layers after each layer.
+     22. $^*$`if_feed_drop`: If set to `True`, the model will add dropout layers after each layer.
 If set to `False`, the model will not add dropout layers after each layer.
 The default is `True`.
-     22. $^*$`if_feed_norm`: If set to `True`, the model will add  normalization layers after each layer.
+     23. $^*$`if_feed_norm`: If set to `True`, the model will add  normalization layers after each layer.
 If set to `False`, the model will not add normalization layers after each layer.
 The default is `True`.
-     23. `start_quarter`: the end quarter of the performance data, which is also the previous quarter of the start quarter of the schedule data.
+     24. `start_quarter`: the end quarter of the performance data, which is also the previous quarter of the start quarter of the schedule data.
 The default is `Q1 2023`.
-     24. `skip_quarters`: The number of quarters to be skipped.
+     25. `skip_quarters`: The number of quarters to be skipped.
 The default is 2.
-     25. `validation_type`: The type of validation.
+     26. `validation_type`: The type of validation.
 The default is `Val`. `Val` means the model will be validated on the validation set. `Test` means the model will be run to predict the test set without the comparison of schedule data.
-     26. `tune`: If set to `True`, the model will be in tuned model.
+     27. `tune`: If set to `True`, the model will be in tuned model.
 It will run the hyperparameter tuning process.
 If set to `False`, the model will not be in tuned model.
 The default is `False`.
 Unless you want to tune the model, keep this parameter as `False`.
-     27. `use_bn`: If set to `True`, the model will use batch normalization.
+     28. `use_bn`: If set to `True`, the model will use batch normalization.
 If set to `False`, the model will use layer normalization.
-The default is `True`.
+The default is `False`.
-     28. `activation_num`: The type of activation function.
+     29. `activation_num`: The type of activation function.
 The default is 0. `0` means ReLU, `1` means Tanh, `2` means Sigmoid, `3` means ELU, `4` means SiLU, `5` means LeakyReLU.
 The default is 5.

 ## Shortcut Tasks